octomiau/goodBank-app/README.md

 -The project uses React for building the user interface.
 -Form validation is handled with Formik and Yup.
--Account data and transactions are managed with state and local storage.
+-Account data and transactions are managed with firebase and mongodb.

 ## ⚠️ Known Issues: